The Addams Family

 From this starting point, in conversation with the Drama department, we proceeded with the first option, using the mansion as the visual anchor.
 Whilst the atmosphere of the dominating moon was liked, with the full text added in the effect was lost.
 Moving the mansion to the top quarter gave ample space for the necessary information, and nicely playing on the feeling of being buried under the ground.

-The final design was used across our exterior advertising spaces, performance collateral (below), and on social media.
-To further engage with audiences on social media we adapted the design for animation, for use on story and video platforms.
+To deliver impact with audiences on social media we adapted the design for animation, for use on story and video platforms.